Dominik48N/url-shorter/README.md

   * If this environment variable is not set or is empty, you will not be redirected to a website, but only receive a message that no URL was found.
 * `HTTP_PORT` This is the port on which the HTTP server is running.
   * If this environment variable is not passed, port `3000` is used.

+## Kubernetes

+If you want to run URL Shorter in a Kubernetes cluster, you can use the provided [manifest files](manifests/).

+Depending on how many users you expect, you have to adapt the manifest files.
+* The replicas are only example values
+* You have to adjust the values ​​of the environment variables
+* An extra load balancer is used for many services.
+If you don't expect so many users, a load balancer for all services can make more sense.